Skip to content

 The missing-project shorthand is intended for first use from an xprompt or prompt bar: #git:new_tool #!workflow creates the bare-git project on demand.

 #git:home is special because it is the default for bare prompts.
-If the home ProjectSpec is missing or has not yet recorded BARE_REPO_DIR, SASE bootstraps a managed empty bare-git project at the default home paths.
+If the home ProjectSpec is missing, SASE bootstraps a managed empty bare-git project at the default home paths; an existing non-bare-git home project receives the same provider guard as any other project.
 To point a project at an existing bare repository, use #git:<bare-repo-path>; the path basename becomes the SASE project name, so #git:/path/to/home.git registers the home project.
-Add #cd:~ to a prompt for a one-off direct home-directory run without VCS.

-Bare-git projects use version-controlled SDD under sdd/.
-SASE creates or refreshes generated SDD guide files during new project initialization, existing bare-repo registration, and first #git or sase workspace open materialization.
+Bare-git projects use in-tree SDD under sdd/.
+SASE creates or refreshes generated SDD guide files during new project initialization, existing bare-repo registration, and first #git or sase repo open materialization.
 When materialization owns the checkout setup, SASE commits and pushes only those generated guide paths with an Initialize SDD init commit.

 Known-Project VCS Fallback